faridhaghgooyan/woo-invoice-stylist/README.md

 ## :balance_scale: License ##

-This plugin is licensed under the MIT License.
+This plugin is licensed under the GPLv2 License.

 ## :memo: Sources ##